Coatil/test-website/README.md

 the driver's location\: 235 Bloor St E, Toronto, ON M4W 1C8 <br>

 ## Contribution Guidelines
 No one is allowed to contribute to our project, as the submission must be strictly the original and unique work of Hyperson\<i\>c.
-You (including judges) are allowed to view the files of this project and use the website via the link.
+You (including judges) are allowed to view the files of this project and use the applicaiton via the link.

 ## Credits
 ### Hyperson\<i\>c